Brunno-DaSilva/h-charis-online-store/README.md

 ## Approach:

-I had a defined idea of what I was looking for.
-An Online Store that provides users with a variety of products for men, woman, children, and house decor.
+The main idea was an Online department store retail app that provides users with a variety of products for men, woman, children, and house decor.
 An immersive experience, where we allow the user to select specific product by category, view the product and add to the cart, preview the items in the cart and move to the checkout,where the can remove and increment the number of items before purchase.
 Finally, the user can use a fake credit card provided by stipe to complete the transaction.

 I am a super visual person, so I like to start my projects by designing the application wireframe on my draw handbook with a pencil, nothing too fancy but for a visual person like me it makes a whole lot of difference, I feel like I have a goal to meet, like when I am doing a mockup of some website, the design is layout for me I just need to follow the patterns.